webqit/oohtml/README.md

 └ [HTML Imports concepts](#)

+### Reactive APIs

-**Reactive APIs**: The last set of features covers the concept of "state", "bindings", and "reactivity" for those objects at the DOM level - in the most exciting form of the terms and as an upgrade path!
+The last set of features covers the concept of "state", "bindings", and "reactivity" for those objects at the DOM level - in the most exciting form of the terms and as an upgrade path!
 This comes factored into the design as something intrinsic to the problem.

 └ [Reactive APIs concepts](#)